-An unblock logic is inserted before the receive logic, which in essence corresponds to that of the directional comparison scheme, see Figure 2-85.
-If an interference free unblock signal is received, a receive signal e.g. ">EF UB ub 1", appears and the blocking signal e.g. ">EF UB bl 1" disappears.
-The internal signal "Unblock 1" is forwarded to the receive logic where it initiates the release of the tripping (when all remaining conditions have been fulfilled).
+An unblock logic is inserted before the receive logic, which in essence corresponds to that of the directional comparison scheme, see Figure 2-88.
+If an interference free unblock signal is received, a receive signal, e.g. ">EF UB ub 1", appears and the blocking signal, e.g. ">EF UB bl 1" disappears.
+The internal signal "Unblock 1" is passed on to the receive logic, where it initiates the release of the tripping (when all remaining conditions have been fulfilled).

-If the transmitted signal does not reach the other line end because the short circuit on the protected feeder causes too much attenuation or reflection of the transmitted signal, the unblock logic takes effect: Neither the unblocking signal ">EF UB ub 1" nor the monitoring signal ">EF UB bl 1" are received.
+If the transmitted signal does not reach the other line end because the short-circuit on the protected feeder causes too much attenuation or reflection of the transmitted signal, the unblock logic takes effect: neither the unblocking signal ">EF UB ub 1" nor the monitoring signal ">EF UB bl 1" are received.
 In this case, the release "Unblock 1" is issued after a security delay time of 20 ms and passed onto the receive logic.
-This release is however removed after a further 100 ms via the timer stage 100/100 ms. If the interference signal disappears again, one of the two receive signals must appear again, either ">EF UB ub 1" or ">EF UB bl 1" or ">EF UB bl 1"; after a further 100 ms via the timer stage 100/100 ms. If the interference signal disappears again, one of the two receive signals must appear again, either ">EF UB ub 1" or ">EF UB bl 1"; after a further 100 ms (dropout delay of the timer stage 100/100 ms) the quiescent state is reached again i.e. the direct release path to the signal "Unblock L1" and thereby the usual release is possible.
+This release is however removed after a further 100 ms via the timer stage 100/100 ms. When the transmission is functional again, one of the two receive signals must appear again, either ">EF UB ub 1" or ">EF UB bl 1"; after a further 100 ms (dropout delay of the timer stage 100/100 ms) the quiescent state is reached again, i.e. the direct release path to the signal "Unblock 1" and thereby the usual release is possible.
 On three terminal lines, the unblock logic can be controlled via both receive channels.